karlarochaes/credit-score-relative-risk/README.md

 #### Credit Score
 The relative risk values were transformed to binary values (dummy variables) using the following criteria:
-- 1 if the relative risk was higher than 1.4
+- 1 if the relative risk was higher than 1.5
-- 0 if the relative risk was equal to or lower than 1.4
+- 0 if the relative risk was equal to or lower than 1.5

-None of the `debt_ratio` quartiles had a relative risk value higher than 1.4, so this variable was discarded.
+None of the `debt_ratio` quartiles had a relative risk value higher than 1.5, so this variable didn't add points.

 ### Logistic Regression Model
 To compare the classification done with the relative risk per quartile/category, a logistic regression was implemented in Python.
 This algorithm considered the same variables as in the previous section, including the `debt_ratio` column.
 The training set was composed of 80% of the data and the test set included the 20% remaining.